-The underlying volume submitter plan has received an opinion letter from the Internal Revenue Service (IRS) dated March 31, 2008, stating that the written form of the underlying volume submitter document is qualified under Section 401(a) of the Internal Revenue Code (the Code).
-Any employer adopting this form of the plan will be considered to have a plan qualified under Section 401(a) of the Code.
-Therefore, the related trust is tax-exempt.
+The underlying volume submitter plan has received an advisory letter from the Internal Revenue Service (IRS) dated March 31, 2008, stating that the form of the plan is qualified under Section 401(a) of the Internal Revenue Code (the Code) and therefore, the related trust is tax-exempt.
+In accordance with Revenue Procedures 2013-6 and 2011-49, the plan administrator has determined that it is eligible to and has chosen to rely on the current IRS volume submitter advisory letter.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualified status.
 The plan administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and therefore believes the Plan is qualified and the related trust is tax-exempt.

 Accounting principles generally accepted in the United States require plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2010, there are no uncertain positions taken or expected to be taken.
+The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2013, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The plan administrator believes it is no longer subject to income tax examinations for years prior to 2007.
+The plan administrator believes it is no longer subject to income tax examinations for years prior to 2010.

-5. Transactions With Parties in Interest
+5. Transactions With Parties-in-Interest